We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 What Durbin will learn is that we are a civilized, compassionate people who believe in the rule of law and liberty, so much so that we treat the most evil barbarians far better than they treat themselves.

-And I do wonder, I really do wonder where is Senator McCain on this.
+And I do wonder, I really do wonder, where is Senator McCain on this?

 Where is Senator McCain on this?

-He is strangely suspiciously silent.
+He is strangely, suspiciously silent.

-I I remain stunned despite all the yucks that we're having with this, and despite the great political event it is in just further smearing and ruining the Democratic Party as it exists today, because the more he doesn't back off of this, the more he confirms it, the more he backs it up, the more he tells people what the modern-day Democratic Party is.
+But let me just say this, as an American citizen, I remain stunned despite all the yucks that we're having with this and despite the great political event it is in just further smearing and ruining the Democratic Party as it exists today, because the more he doesn't back off of this, the more he confirms it, the more he backs it up, the more he tells people what the modern-day Democratic Party is.

 I hate hearing this stuff, but in a political sense, I encourage Senator Durbin to keep talking.